NuVotifier/NuVotifier/usage.md

 NuVotifier allows for the server port to be turned off when NuVotifier is only being used to forward votes.
 This is only an option on Bukkit based servers, since it would not make logical sense for the port to be turned off on Bungee servers.

-If you are receiving votes from a server list directly on the server in question (votes are not being forwared through plugin messaging), or if votes are being forwarded through the `proxy` method, then `enableExternal` should be set to true.
+If you are receiving votes from a server list directly on the server in question (votes are not being forwarded through plugin messaging), or if votes are being forwarded through the `proxy` method, then `enableExternal` should be set to true.
 Only if you are recieving forwarded votes from your bungee through the `pluginMessaging` forwarding method should `enableExternal` be set to false.